Learn how easy it is to make unique, ecoprint papers with this natural leaf printing technique.

-Have you heard of Eco Printing or Eco Dyeing?
-It is a fairly new printmaking technique that works on some fabrics, leather and even ceramics.
-Now, I am going to show you how to print beautiful papers and cards using leaves and flowers with this step by step Eco Printing Tutorial
+Have you heard of Eco Printing or Eco Dyeing on paper?
+It is a fairly new printmaking technique that also works on wool, cotton, leather and even ceramics.

 (Note: You can use this Iron Powder as a modifier or you can make your own liquid iron which takes about 2 weeks to make.

 Check out how to Make a DIY Journal with Eco Papers!

 What is Eco Printing?